FuzzySid/FuzzySid/README.md

-- 🔭 I have 1.5 years of experience with Web Technologies and
+- 🔭 I have 3 years of experience with Web Technologies and

 - 🌱 2 years of experience in technical writing

-- 👨‍🏫 0.5+ years of experience in mentoring, guiding and teaching programmers
+- 👨‍🏫 I have also mentored, guided and taught many young programmers

-- 👯 I'm passionate about programming, problem solving and contributing to Open Source Projects
+- 👯 I'm passionate about developer relations, problem solving and building awesome stuff

 - 🥅 Want to hire a remote Developer /Technical Writer?
 Hit me up!